 More and more companies are offering acupuncture benefits because it helps support the body in a gentle, natural way to promote recovery and maintain health.
 In fact, a local Minnesota company just told us that next year they are offering their employees twenty insurance-covered acupuncture appointments per year - which we think is particularly amazing because acupuncture, like herbs, works best with consistency.

 If you’re not one of the lucky few to have acupuncture covered by insurance, did you know that your HSA or FSA can be used to pay for acupuncture?

 What's the Difference Between an FSA and an HSA?

 HSAs and FSAs are both savings accounts that allow you to contribute to annually, pre-tax, for healthcare costs.
 HSAs are available only with high-deductible insurance plans ($1,400 individual or $2,800 family) - if you have a high-deductible plan but aren’t sure if an HSA is available to you, you should check with your insurance provider.
 Each year, you can put a maximum of $3,550 into your account, and it rolls over from year to year.

 An FSA is an employer-sponsored benefit, but essentially works the same way as an HSA in that it’s funded by your paycheck, pre-tax, to be used for healthcare expenses.
 The main difference?
 It expires every year on December 31st, and the money goes away forever.
-If you are a part of an FSA, this would be a good time to check and see what funds you have available so that you can use them before the end of the month!
+If you have funds in an FSA, this would be a good time to check and see how many dollars you have available.
 Some employers allow a grace period or a small number of those dollars to roll over year to year, so it’s worth checking on your individual benefits.